Data quality inspection

 3) Solar Storms - Solar Activity can be a major source of interference for several astronomical radio observations.
 The emission at radio wavelenghts during a solar storm can be more than one order of magnitude brighter than the quiet Sun emission.
 Below you can find an example of a solar noise storm (type I storm) during an HBA LOFAR observation.
 Note that the telescope was observing a different region of the sky but the strong emission from the Sun was detected by the beam side-lobes.

-A quasi-realtime spectrum of the Solar emission can be found here, while the activity of the past may be found here.
+A quasi-realtime spectrum of the Solar emission can be found here.

 4) Other strong radio emitters (A-team) Interference - Strong source in the sidelobes of an observation may result in power features that can be seen in the lower left corners of each beam.
 An example of an HBA twin-beam observation with such interference in the sidelobes is shown below.
 These can also manifest as large-scale curving or looping structures in long observations.